 The Election Law Society and the Election Law Program at William & Mary Law School announce the Tenth Annual Election Law Symposium to take place on Thursday, March 17.
 Featuring prominent election attorneys, policy analysts, and a current EAC Commissioner, the symposium addresses the topic Fixing the Lists: Data Accuracy and Voting in the 2016 Election.

-U.S. Senator Tim Kaine of Virginia will deliver the commencement address at the Law School's graduation ceremony on May 15.
+U.S. Senator Tim Kaine of Virginia will deliver the commencement address at the Law School's diploma ceremony on May 15.

 Law student and 2nd Lieutenant in the Air Force Reserves Kaylee R. Gum is a "Law Student of the Year" for her tireless community service.